kuqmua/tufa_project/README.md

 * maybe write into implementation ofr errors to use ? syntax
 * proc macreo input parameter crate or tufa_common
 * think about config field traits
-* once_cell for git info must be a macros
 * add use trait import in the scope in case of macro like this
 ```
 let f: u32 = {